jerryakpera/django-template/Readme.md

 7. **Bandit**: Checks for common security issues.
 8. **Django check**: Validates Django project configurations with `python manage.py check`.

+## Things not included in this Django Quickstart

+1. Authentication
+2. Frontend styling
+3. File storage

 ## License

 This template is provided under the MIT License.